RezaSoltanmoradi/RezaSoltanmoradi/README.md

 - 👯 I’m looking to collaborate on ...
 React.js
 - 🤔 I’m looking for help with ... everyone wants to learn React.js
 - 💬 Ask me about Anything
-- 📫 How to reach me: by Telegram: https://t.me/R_soltanmoradi_1995
+- 📫 How to reach me: Go to the Contact Me Section
 - 😄 Pronouns: ... he/ him
 - ⚡ Fun fact: ...
 I am half finish